vivekmthr/backend_boggle/README.md

 **Introduction**

-This Repo contains the Node.js backend for my boggle project.
+This Repo contains the Node.js backend for my online boggle personal project.

 **Design Overview**
  - The project backend is Node.js.
 The app.js initializes the server and creates a socket instance between the server and the client website.